sasa1977/parent/README.md

 In my limited experience, most of periodic jobs I wanted to run had these properties, and so parent based periodic execution seems like a compelling choice.

+As a more elaborate demo checkout the [Periodic module](./lib/periodic.ex) which provides a generic periodic runner.

 ## Cancellation and timeout

 In this scenario we have the following needs: